-What courts consider when deciding who gets the kids.
+What courts consider when deciding who gets the kids in a Georgia Divorce

 A court gives the "best interests of the child" the highest priority when deciding custody issues.
 What the best interests of a child are in a given situation depends upon many factors, including: